We always hit the ground running.

 #Madethembleed at UPMUNC

-MHCMUN's General Assembly team at the University of Pennsylvania Model United Nations Conference did a great job!
-Special Shoutout to Kim Foreiter who received a Verbal commendation for representing Greece in SPECPOL.
+MHCMUN's General Assembly team, composed of new and old members, at the University of Pennsylvania Model United Nations Conference did a great job!
+Special Shoutout to Kim Foreiter who received a Verbal commendation for representing Greece in SPECPOL!

 October 16th, 2016